“This was the last section of my website that I put together,” writes Sara, “And I think that it was the hardest…”

 Mindfulness Project – Based in London this organisation provides courses on mindfulness and mediation.
 The website is also an excellent source of interesting articles and blog posts about improving your mindfulness.

 If you are struggling with one or more of these issues do not feel embarrassed/afraid/guilty to seek counselling.
 Counselling for breast cancer survivors can be accessed from many different places.
-Maggies, Breast Cancer Haven, are just two of the organisations which provide counselling services (I’ve included links to their services).
-Ask your local cancer support centre.
+Maggie’s is just one of the organisations which provides counselling services and their website also has information about managing emotions.
+Also ask your local cancer support centre about services they provide.

 GENERAL RESOURCES TO HELP YOU MOVE ON AFTER CANCER